ChainSafe/lodestar/CONTRIBUTING.md

 ### Logging Levels

-Contributors must chose the log level carefully to ensure a consistent experience for every type of user:
+Contributors must choose the log level carefully to ensure a consistent experience for every type of user:

 - `error`: Critical issues that prevent the application from functioning correctly or cause significant disruption to users.
 Examples include failed network connections, crashes, or data corruption.
 - `warn`: Situations that may lead to critical issues if not addressed but do not prevent the application from functioning.
 Examples include configuration issues, deprecated features, or temporary network disruptions.
 - `info`: General sporadic informational about the node's state.
 Examples include initialization messages, infrequent periodic status updates, or high-level progress reports.
 - `debug`: Detailed diagnostic information that can help developers or users troubleshoot specific issues.
 Examples include individual request logs for every REST API, networking interactions, or internal components status changes.
 Alias to `verbose`.
-- `trace`: Reserved for extremely verbose logs such a step by step execution traces of individual network packets or similar granular actions

 ### Logging guidelines